Baby Bucks Program Supports Healthy Pregnancy

 A committee comprised of a cross-section of team members from departments, including Quality, Clinical, Outreach, Pediatrics and Women’s Care, developed the incentive program to encourage pregnant women to keep their vital prenatal checkups.

-In March 2024, it was reported by the South Florida Sun Sentinel that over the past decade, Escambia County has averaged one infant dying every 12 days before the baby reaches its first birthday.
-Escambia Children’s Trust reported in their 2024 Report Indicator Card, our percentage of low birth rates has risen to 11.8 %, the 6th highest in the state.
+In March 2024, the South Florida Sun Sentinel reported that over the past decade, Escambia County has averaged one infant dying every 12 days before the baby reaches its first birthday.
+Escambia Children’s Trust reported in its 2024 Report Indicator Card, our percentage of low birth rates has risen to 11.8 %, the sixth highest in the state.

-“The bottom line was that we need to focus on how to help mothers before and during pregnancy,” said Chandra Smiley, CEO of CHNWF.
+“The bottom line was that we need to focus on how to help mothers before and during pregnancy,” said Chandra Smiley, CEO of Community Health Northwest Florida.
 “What we saw we could do immediately is to concentrate on quality prenatal care to prevent maternal complications during pregnancy.”

 Expectant mothers will earn “Baby Bucks” at each appointment to use for baby products and care items when the baby arrives.
 Car seats, strollers and other items will be available for “purchase” with their Baby Bucks.